-I saw this hotel going up in the historic Motor Lodge in Downtown Durham various times throughout 2016 as I visited the area.
-I anxiously awaited its opening.
-It was rumored to be the hottest new hotel in the area, encouraging the meeting of creative minds and intriguing design elements.
-We were lucky enough to arrange an overnight stay and, I can say firsthand, all my hopes for this hotel are a reality!
-Here’s my review of Durham’s hottest new hotel: Unscripted.
+We saw the Unscripted Hotel going up in the historic Motor Lodge of Downtown Durham multiple times throughout 2016.
+We anxiously awaited its opening.
+It was rumored to be the hottest new hotel in the area, encouraging the meeting of creative minds at it’s rooftop restaurant and pool, and housing intriguing design elements.

 Durham Unscripted Hotel

 I was impressed from the moment we checked into the hotel.
 They have a parking garage attached to their property, which is a major plus because parking is sometimes hard to find in downtown Durham.